salemove/developer/_includes/visitor_api.md

     class: sm_cobrowsing_hidden_field

-To hide an element for the operator during observation or cobrowsing, you can put a css class on an element.
+To hide an element for the operator during observation or cobrowsing, assign a CSS class to an element.

     <div class='sm_cobrowsing_hidden_field'>...</div>
     <div class='sm_cobrowsing_hidden_field other-classes'>...</div>